mikro-orm/mikro-orm/docs/docs/installation.md

 $ yarn mikro-orm
 ```

-For CLI to be able to access your database, you will need to create `mikro-orm.config.js` file that
-exports your ORM configuration.
+For CLI to be able to access our database, we will need to create `mikro-orm.config.js` file that exports our ORM configuration.

-> Your ORM configuration file can export the Promise, like:
+> ORM configuration file can export the Promise, like:
 > `export default Promise.resolve({...});`.

-TypeScript is also supported, just enable `useTsNode` flag in your
+TypeScript is also supported, just enable `useTsNode` flag in our
 `package.json` file.
-There you can also set up array of possible paths to `mikro-orm.config` file,
+There we can also set up array of possible paths to `mikro-orm.config` file,
 as well as use different file name.
 The `package.json` file can be located in
 the current working directory, or in one of its parent folders.